Spread of the corona virus in Benin1st calendar week (01/03/2022 to 01/09/2022): 0.7 new infections per day per 100,000 inhabitants

-The inhabitants of Benin are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-The inhabitants of Benin are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By October 24th, 2020, 2557 infected persons and 41 deaths have been reported in the country.
-The first confirmed infections were reported on March 17th, 2020, which is the date of the official notification.
+By January 10th, 2022, 25494 infected persons and 161 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on July 18th with 139 new infected persons.

 Weight and size

 |Weight||63.8 kg||60.9 kg|

 |HIV / Aids||0.03%||0.03%|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

 In Benin, 7.2% of all over 15-year-olds are still smokers.

 Medical suppliesMedical care provided by doctors and hospitals in Benin is below average compared to the world population.
 The country provides 0.5 hospital beds per 1000 inhabitants.
 The global mean here is 2.9 beds.
 Within the EU, 4.6 beds are available for every 1,000 residents.

 With about 1,910 physicians in Benin, there are about 0.16 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.